Honors Writing Fellows Program

-New student applications for the Writing Fellows program will be available in March 2015.
-Instructors interested in getting Writing Fellows assigned to their courses should contact us at firstname.lastname@example.org, or email Carol Severino (email@example.com) or Megan Knight (firstname.lastname@example.org).
+Instructors interested in getting Writing Fellows assigned to their courses, please contact Carol Severino (firstname.lastname@example.org) or Megan Knight (email@example.com).

 How the Program Works

-Each Writing Fellow comments on drafts of two assignments for about 12 students in a course.
-The Fellow then meets individually with students to discuss the comments and how best to revise the paper to make it stronger.
-The goal of the Fellows Program is to emphasize the importance of feedback and revision to the writing process, so all students in the class must submit drafts of their assignments to the Fellows.
+Each Writing Fellow works with 10-12 students who send them drafts of two writing assignments during the semster, the first around midterm and the second towards the end of the semester.
+The Fellow provides written comments and suggestions and then meets individually with students to discuss the comments and how best to revise the paper to make it stronger.
+The goal of the Honors Writing Fellows Program is to emphasize the importance of feedback and revision to the writing process, so working with a Writing Fellow is part of the assignent requirements.
 A course with 36 students is typically assigned 3 fellows while a course with 24 students would be assigned 2.
 Because of logistical and scheduling difficulties we generally do not assign Fellows to courses with more than 40 students.
 Due to the limited number of Fellows available, this services is not currently available to TAs.

 After the commenting and conferencing cycle, the professor reads both the first drafts and the revised essays and grades the latter.
 Fellows do not do any grading, they comment and tutor only.
-For the first semester's work, they receive an honorarium of $700.
-For subsequent semesters of work, they receive $800 each semester.
+For their first year, fellows receive $700 per semester, and thereafter, $800 a semester.
+Interested Writing Fellows can also receive additional training to become Undergraduate Tutors who are available for one-on-one appointments in the Writing Center.

 Since the program began in 2003, UI professors from American Studies, Anthropology, Classics, Dance, English, Exercise Science, Geography, Geoscience, Health and Sport Studies, History, Leisure Studies, Literature, Science, & the Arts, Political Science, Religious Studies, Rhetoric, Russian, and Women's Studies have worked with Writing Fellows to help more than 2500 students improve their papers.